 As families got smaller and houses got bigger in the last part of the 20th century, built-ins lost favor.
 Those lucky enough to live in vintage Craftsman houses enjoyed the look and style, but new homes and additions didn’t utilize built-ins.
 That changed with the movement toward simplicity that ushered in the 21st century.
 For the past few years, families have been eagerly turning toward built-in cabinets and furnishings to simplify their lives and increase their available space.

 Built-in Projects to Consider for Your Next Home Remodel or Update

 You don’t have to construct a new house to enjoy the benefits of built-ins.
 Your carpentry contractor can work with you to plan and create built-ins as part of a remodel project or even just as a one-off project to increase floor spaces and enhance appearance of your home in a small area.

 Here are five projects you may wish to explore with your carpenter or home remodeling contractor.

 Window seats are welcoming—and many of us may harbor the romantic ideal of curling up on one with a warm drink, a cuddly blanket and a good book.
-(In today’s world, a glass of wine and an iPad would also be acceptable.)
 The great thing about window seats is that they can make a wall with a larger window a lot more usable, and they work well in just about any room of the house.